Deploy with Confidence

 Zero Downtime

-How GitLab CI/CD Deployment Works
+How Release-Based Deployment Works

 Deployment Flow

-1. Trigger: Developer pushes to "live" branch
+1. Trigger: Developer pushes to main branch

 Pipeline Stages